 What are DevOps engineer skills?

-You might also wonder what the most in-demand DevOps engineer skills are.
+You might also wonder what the most in-demand DevOps engineer skills are and what you can expect to see on a DevOps engineer resume or in a DevOps Engineer job description.
 Wonder no longer!

 |Scripting language||e.g Bash, Go (or Golang), Perl, Python|